jmguevarra/wordpress-simple-snippets/taxonomies/readme.md

     //code here
   }
   ```
-3. Inside of it you need to call the wordpress function - register_taxonomy() and it has arguements for setting and labels.
-The below example is just basic setting for taxonomy. _check here for [documentation](https://developer.wordpress.org/reference/functions/register_taxonomy/)_
+3. Inside of it you need to call the wordpress function - register_taxonomy() and it has arguements for setting and labels.The above example is just basic setting for taxonomy. _check here for documentation(https://developer.wordpress.org/reference/functions/register_taxonomy/)_
   ```php
     $labels = [
     'name'              => _x('Genres', 'taxonomy general name'),